windingtree/rooms/README.md

 `Rooms` also rely on a few infrastructure components:

 * MongoDB: Make sure you have a MongoDB instance configured either locally or in the cloud
-* SendGrid: Create a SendGrid account and an API Key
+* SendGrid: Create a SendGrid account and generate a SendGrid API Key
 * Vercel: Create an account on Vercel to deploy your instance

 ### Setting-up a local environment